pank3004/Portfolio-Platform/README.md

 ### Step 4: Configure Environment Variables

-The `.env` file is already created in the `backend` folder with default values:
+The `.env` file is already created in the `backend` folder.
+You need to add your email credentials:

 ```
 MONGODB_URI=mongodb://localhost:27017/portfolio_db